SharafatKarim/neofetch-customization/README.md

 In the config file, there are some lines starting with #
 <img src="screen/cmt1.png">
-,and there are some lines which are not started with #
+,and there are some lines which are not started with # called commented lines.
+Those lines will not

 Those lines starting with # is just for you.
 They'll have no effect in the neofetch.
 They are used for you to easily understand.